wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/connect-to-other-data-in-powerapps-canvas-app/includes/2-work-with-action-based-data-sources.md

 ```

 The Office 365 Users action-based data source is a rich data source and
-commonly used in a lot of apps.
+commonly used in many apps.
 You should take some time to get more
 familiar with this data source.
 To learn more about this and all of the
 available data sources, see [Connectors](https://docs.microsoft.com/connectors/).

 These examples demonstrate how to integrate an action-based data source
 into your app.
-The concepts can be very similar to
+The concepts can be similar to
 tabular data sources, like when displaying users in a gallery, but also
-quite different, like when writing back to a user's profile.
+different, like when writing back to a user's profile.

 In the next unit, you will learn more about Power Automate and how to
 integrate it with your Power Apps apps.